groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/groupdocs-search-java-index-report-guide/_index.md

 ```

 ### Direct Download

-Alternatively, you can download the latest version directly from [GroupDocs.Search for Java releases](https://releases.groupdocs.com/search/java/).
+You can also obtain the library from the official release page: [GroupDocs.Search for Java releases](https://releases.groupdocs.com/search/java/).

 ### License Acquisition Steps

-1. **Free Trial**: Sign up for a free trial to explore GroupDocs features.
+1. **Free Trial** – Sign up for a free trial to explore GroupDocs features.
-2. **Temporary License**: Obtain a temporary license for extended testing by visiting the [temporary license page](https://purchase.groupdocs.com/temporary-license/).
+2. **Temporary License** – Obtain a temporary license for extended testing by visiting the [temporary license page](https://purchase.groupdocs.com/temporary-license/).
-3. **Purchase**: For production use, consider purchasing a full license from the [GroupDocs website](https://purchase.groupdocs.com/).
+3. **Purchase** – For production use, consider purchasing a full license from the [GroupDocs website](https://purchase.groupdocs.com/).

 ### Basic Initialization and Setup

-To initialize GroupDocs.Search in your Java application, create an instance of `Index` pointing to the directory where you wish to store the index files:
+Create an `Index` instance that points to the folder where index files will be stored:

 ```java
 import com.groupdocs.search.*;